 So if you want to know how to do your first stand-up comedy set and not do as poorly as most new comedians tend to do, here are a few examples of what I am talking about:

 If you don’t know what it is that you do to get laughs in everyday life, how can you apply that to stand-up comedy?
-Can you really prepare to do your first stand-up comedy set if you can’t even nail down and use what makes you funny in the first place?
+Can you really prepare to do your first stand-up comedy set if you cannot even nail down and use what makes you funny in the first place?

 Basically, you can’t.
 And when I say knowing what makes you funny, I am not talking about some critical, microscopic or detailed breakdown.

-I’m talking specifically about knowing that:
+I am talking specifically about knowing that:

-- What makes you funny in everyday life is MORE than simply the words you use when you talk.
+- What makes you funny in everyday life is MORE than simply the words that you use when you talk.

 - What makes you funny in everyday life is what gives you uniqueness from others, even when you talk about the same things.